hdog27/homelab-IDS-alerts/README.md

 # Real-Time IDS Alerting Pipeline: Suricata → Pushover

-Building a home lab that pushes live intrusion-detection alerts to my phone, then validating it end-to-end by attacking my own intentionally vulnerable targets — including catching the successful root shell itself on the wire.
+Building a home lab that pushes live intrusion-detection alerts to my phone, then validating it end-to-end by attacking my own intentionally vulnerable targets, including catching the successful root shell itself on the wire.

 > **Scope note:** Every host in this writeup is my own equipment on an isolated, segmented lab network.
 Targets (Metasploitable 2, DVWA, OWASP Juice Shop) are systems purpose-built to be attacked for training.
 Nothing here touches any network or machine I don't own.